OliverWisn/crawler_logging/README.md

 "getWikiLinks_with_logging.py".
 The script works in the endless loop (in fact the script can hang after 1000 cycles due to recursion in some cases), so you have to stop it manually.
-The script is written in UTF-8 so the end of url that is stored in the script must be written in UTF-8.
+The script is written in UTF-8, so the end of url that is stored in the script must be written in UTF-8.
+If you use the script for a long time and use wikipedia resources in this way, think about donation to wikipedia.
+I normally use the logging snippet for internal use only in the debuging and you won't see it in the finished client program.
+I run the individual lines in the logging as needed.

 ## Script Summary:
 The script is taking the end of url from Wikipedia (the end of url is